IAIA24 Sessions

 Conference Topic: G13.
 Social impact assessment

 Gender and intersectionality are significant sites of inquiry in Impact Assessment that attend to overlapping identity factors like race, religion, age, and ableism.
 This session is on intersectional and gender Impact Assessment research and practice.
-Case studies or theoretically informed papers are welcomed.
+Case studies and theoretically informed papers on work in Canada and Africa will be presented.

 Acceptance Status: approve